ronakg/awesome-flickr-gallery-plugin/README.txt

 * View photo comments

 == Changelog ==

+= 3.1.0 =
+* [Feature] A custom CSS field which can be used to override plugin's default CSS so that you can infinitely customize your galleries
+* [Bug Fix] On Safari browser, Add Gallery page goes into an alert loop

 = 3.0.8 =
 * [Bug Fix] Including private photos doesn't work, gives Invalid Auth Token error